material-motion/material-motion/specifications/README.md

 The tone is meant to be both 🌟 aspirational 🌟 and 📚 educational 📚.

-Statements are written as simple facts, but all are open for debate and conversation.
+Though statements are written as simple facts, all are open for debate and conversation.

 Much of what we'll describe is not new.
 Some things we'll discuss have existed for decades.
-Where applicable we've included links to prior art and research.
+Where applicable, we've included links to both ours and others' work in the field.

 Within the best of our ability the provided specifications are platform and language-agnostic.